eightdot2/mac-defaults/README.md

 `mac-update.sh` A personalised script to regularly update my working Mac.

 #### Possible future improvements
-- Both scripts are still work in progress and tested with a MacOS VirtualBox VM
+- Both scripts are still work in progress and being tested with a MacOS VirtualBox VM
-- Still no dotfile management - TBA
 - Use a Brewfile instead?
-- Will probably move all this to Ansible eventually